Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 Stage 3: Court Counselling — Where the Court Requires It

 The Family Courts Act, 1984 empowers courts to refer parties to counselling before or after the First Motion.
-In Gurugram, this is not a fixed mandatory hearing in all cases, but courts may direct it particularly where settlement terms appear incomplete or where the judge wishes to confirm voluntariness independently.
+In Gurugram, this is not a fixed mandatory hearing in all cases, but courts may direct it where settlement terms appear incomplete or where the judge wishes to confirm voluntariness independently.

 • If directed, both parties attend a session with a court-appointed counsellor